Downsizing Diffusion Models for Cardinality Estimation: The Selectivity Estimator

 \subsection{Introducing ADC+}

-We briefly discuss ADC+, another GMM-based addition aimed at enhancing ADC's speed and accuracy on large-volume, high-selectivity queries.\\ In numerical experiments, we observe that the GMM predictor itself can handle such "easy" queries quite competently, often resulting in a level of precision that rivals or even exceeds the entire prediction-sampling-correction algorithm.
-Thus, we further upgrade ADC by training a decision tree classifier $\mathrm{T}: \mathbb{R}^2\to \{0,1\}$ and implementing the pseudocode in \textbf{Algorithm 2} (for conciseness, we depict the general case where Bayesnet is not used; in case it is, the algorithm can be easily modified by replacing the above formulas with those in \textbf{5.2}).\\ ADC+ trains $T$ to minimize the square of log Q-error.
+We briefly discuss ADC+, another GMM-based addition aimed at enhancing ADC's speed and accuracy on large-volume, high-selectivity queries.

+In numerical experiments, we observe that the GMM predictor itself can handle such "easy" queries quite competently, often resulting in a level of precision that rivals or even exceeds the entire prediction-sampling-correction algorithm.
+Thus, we further upgrade ADC by training a decision tree classifier $\mathrm{T}: \mathbb{R}^2\to \{0,1\}$ and implementing the pseudocode in \textbf{Algorithm 2} (for conciseness, we depict the general case where Bayesnet is not used; in case it is, the algorithm can be easily modified by replacing the above formulas with those in \textbf{5.2}).

+ADC+ trains $T$ to minimize the square of log Q-error.
 That is, given a set of sample queries, we use gini impurity as our loss function and set the weight of each query to $|(\log Q_{ADC})^2-(\log Q_{GMM})^2|$, where $Q_{ADC}$ and $Q_{GMM}$ refers to the Q-error on that query when estimated using the entire ADC algorithm or only the GMM predictor, respectively.
-To prevent overfitting and reduce storage costs, the decision tree is designed to always have a maximum depth of 4.\\ Considering that the advantages of ADC+ are more easily verified experimentally instead of theoretically, more information regarding our motives behind creating ADC+, as well as the performance gains resulting from it, shall be provided in \textbf{6.3}.
+To prevent overfitting and reduce storage costs, the decision tree is designed to always have a maximum depth of 4.

+As the advantages of ADC+ are more easily verified experimentally instead of theoretically, more information regarding our motives behind creating ADC+, as well as the performance gains resulting from it, shall be provided in subsection \textbf{6.3}.